-Such number of Equity Shares representing 49.94 % of the QIB Portion was available for allocation on a proportionate basis to Mutual Funds only.
-The remainder of the Net QIB Portion was available for allocation on a proportionate basis to QIBs, subject to valid Bids being received from them at or above the Offer Price.
-In the event that the demand from Mutual Funds is greater than 67,200 Equity Shares, allocation shall be made to Mutual Funds proportionately, to the extent of the Mutual Fund Portion.
+Such number of Equity Shares representing 49.94 % of the QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only.
+The remainder of the Net QIB Portion shall be available for allocation on a proportionate basis to QIBs, subject to valid Bids being received from them at or above the Offer Price.
+In the event that the demand from Mutual Funds is greater than [•] Equity Shares, allocation shall be made to Mutual Funds proportionately, to the extent of the Mutual Fund Portion.
 The remaining demand by the Mutual Funds shall, as part of the aggregate demand by QIBs, be available for allocation proportionately out of the remainder of the Net QIB Portion, after excluding the allocation in the Mutual Fund Portion.
-However, in the event of under-subscription in the Mutual Fund Portion and allocated to QIBs (including Mutual Funds) on a proportionate basis, subject to valid Bids at or above Offer Price.
+However, in the event of under-subscription in the Mutual Fund Portion, the balance Equity Shares in the Mutual Fund Portion will be added to the Net QIB Portion and allocated to QIBs (including Mutual Funds) on a proportionate basis, subject to valid Bids at or above Offer Price.

 This Offer is being made in terms of Chapter XB of the SEBI (ICDR) Regulations.
-For further details please refer to chapter titled "Offer Structure" beginning on page 262 of this Prospectus.
+For further details please refer to chapter titled "Offer Structure" beginning on page 262 of this Red Herring Prospectus.